Great addition to any scientific project

 where the argument to the extraopenacc option depends on the compiler you are using (the example shown here is relevant for the GNU compiler).

-will provide a fake MPI stub library
+Configuring with --enable-serial will provide a fake MPI stub library

 that enables running in pure serial mode; no MPI installation is needed